Reasons for Movement Therapy Alternatives for Older Adults from the NHIS Survey: A Guide for Practitioners

 Hootman et al. asserted that as the mean age rises in the older population, chronic musculoskeletal conditions would significantly affect quality of life secondary to physical disability in the future.
 Understanding the reasons why those with chronic musculoskeletal issues choose movement centered CAM’s (such as yoga or Tai Chi) is important to all those involved in the care of older adults.
 Input from clinicians, family, and friends may assist individuals in making treatment decisions.
 Practitioners involved in patient care and familiar with the most common reasons for MT use can more confidently offer these alternatives.
 Patients for whom conventional or pharmacological approaches have been unsuccessful may be more receptive to MT use as part of their treatment plan based on these findings.

-Elizabeth M. Tait looked about the concept and design of research, planning methods to generate results, data collection and processing of NHIS survey components and analysis, initial interpretation of results, initial writing of manuscript and critical review of statistical content of final manuscript.
+Elizabeth M. Tait developed the concept and design of research, planning methods to generate results, data collection and processing of NHIS survey components and analysis, initial interpretation of results, initial writing of manuscript and critical review of statistical content of final manuscript.
 Marianne Hollis was oversighted in project and manuscript organization and preparation; secondary interpretation of results and presentation within the manuscript; results and conclusion writing; critical review of final manuscript.
 Brian Raming was oversighted in project and manuscript organization, preparation, writing and editing throughout manuscript versions, critical review of final manuscript.

 The authors affirm no conflict of interest of a financial, organizational nature, or other relationships in regard to the subject matter of this manuscript.